nikop/steam-help/faqs/A Steam account already exists with that contact email address.md

 You can use your existing account or recover it if you've forgotten your login.[/h5]

 This means the email address you've entered when trying to create your Steam account is already in use by another Steam account.
-[section style=important]### Important:
+### Important:
 If you already have a Steam account that contains your Steam games, you'd need to log into that account to access your games.
-Select [Use existing account](https://store.steampowered.com/login) if you remember the account's login information, or [Recover my account](https://help.steampowered.com/en/wizard/HelpWithLoginInfo?issueid=406) if you've forgotten. [/section]
+Select [Use existing account](https://store.steampowered.com/login) if you remember the account's login information, or [Recover my account](https://help.steampowered.com/en/wizard/HelpWithLoginInfo?issueid=406) if you've forgotten.

 ## Why should I recover my existing account instead of creating a new one?